This post may contain affiliate links. If you buy through the link, I may earn a commission. Learn More.

-This is the parent’s guide to how to change a diaper.
+This is the parent’s guide on how to change a diaper.

 We’re going to cover everything you’ll need to change your baby’s diaper.